faenrandir/a_careful_examination/communications/response-to-facebook-claim-all-originate-with-brodie-part2.md

 * [Malachi in the Book of Mormon](https://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V51N02_14.pdf) (Dialogue 2018)
 * [Rewriting Eden with the Book of Mormon](https://digitalcommons.usu.edu/etd/7681/) (MA Thesis)

-Finally, there is the issue that as far as I can tell every doctrine found in the Book of Mormon was [well-represented in the early 1800s religious milieu](https://faenrandir.github.io/a_careful_examination/bom-parallels-to-1800s-thought/).
+Finally, there is the issue that as far as I can tell *every* doctrine found in the Book of Mormon was [well-represented in the early 1800s religious milieu](https://faenrandir.github.io/a_careful_examination/bom-parallels-to-1800s-thought/).
 I could understand one or two doctrines and maybe some phrases, but were the ancient American natives having *all* the same theological discussions in *all the same ways* as those in upstate New York in the early 1800s?
-It's not impossible, I suppose, but nor does it seem likely to my mind.
+That probably overstates the case, but it is meant to convey that the problem is not just with it happening, the problem is also in the quantity.
+I would point to [Skousen's list](https://faenrandir.github.io/a_careful_examination/skousen-protestant-concerns-in-bom/) as another way of saying that there appears to be a lot of discussion in the BoM that seems predicated on protestant thinking and theology and that we would not necessarily anticipate occuring among native
+Americans, even if they were Christian.

-As an example of this, Callister walks through doctrine that he views as a unique contribution from the Book of Mormon and hence unlikely to have been derived from Joseph or his miliue.
-I walked through [all of his points](https://faenrandir.github.io/a_careful_examination/response-to-callister-bom-manmade-or-godgiven/#where-did-joseph-get-the-doctrine-doctrine) and have shown representation for each of those ideas in the early 1800s, I think.
+And for one more example, Callister advances doctrine that he views as a unique contribution from the Book of Mormon and hence unlikely to have been derived from Joseph or his miliue.
+I walked through [all of his points](https://faenrandir.github.io/a_careful_examination/response-to-callister-bom-manmade-or-godgiven/#where-did-joseph-get-the-doctrine-doctrine) and have shown representation for each of those ideas in the early 1800s to varying extents.

 > I’ve read a lot of your links (thank you for sharing).